Loyalty programs basics

 event. -

-As the event parameter, select the expression created in the previous step.
+As the event parameter, choose the expression created in the previous step.

 -